talirezun/moj-ai-docs/architecture/master-system-message.md

 - Show exact numbers:
   - "RAG search: X chunks from Y document(s)"
   - "Perplexity search: X sources from internet"
-  - "Anti-hallucination: X claims verified"
+  - "Anti-hallucination: X claims verified" (ALWAYS report if anti-hallucination tool was used)
+- **CRITICAL**: If anti-hallucination tool was used, ALWAYS report:
+  - How many claims were verified
+  - Which specific claims were checked
+  - Results of verification (confirmed/corrected)
 - Explain how sources were combined
 - 500-800 characters